lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Once you have identified the appropriate batch file subdirectory, you can either:

-- Test the existing batch files.
+- Test the existing batch files to determine whether a 32-bit or 64-bit FMU will be created.
   See `Running a basic test`_.
 - Modify the existing files, according to your particular needs.
   See `Modifying the batch files`_.